-With respect to trade secrets, it should be mentioned that according to Article 141 of the Civil Code, information is a trade secret when it has an actual or potential commercial value by virtue of it being unknown to third persons, when there is no free access thereto on a legal basis, and when the holder of the information takes measures for the protection of its confidentiality.
+Information constitutes an employment, commercial, or banking secret, when such information has an actual or potential commercial value by virtue of it being unknown to third persons when there is no free access thereto on a legal basis, and when the holder of the information takes measures for the protection of its confidentiality.

 Persons having illegally obtained information that constitutes a trade secret shall be obliged to compensate the damages caused.
-This obligation shall also be imposed on parties to a contract that have disclosed and/or used a trade secret in violation of a civil law or employment contract.
+This obligation shall also be imposed on parties to a contract that has disclosed and/or used a trade secret in violation of a civil law or employment contract.